Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/parameter_calculation_notes.md

 in `calc.burst.summary` in `create_ont_burst_Data.R`:
 `mean.dur` is the average "durn" from the burst table for each electrode It is the found by spikes[data[,"beg"]] - spikes[data[,"end"]] - i.e., the time at the index of the first spike, to the time at the index of the last spike in teh burst.
-For each well, the average mean duration of bursts on active elctrodes is found
+For each well, the average mean duration of bursts on actively bursting elctrodes is found

 ## Mean Interburst Interval * Recently revised
 (location in `s` object: `s[[cur.file]]$bs$mean.IBIs`)